 - Scheduling WordPress Posts – Scheduling WordPress posts is an easy way to control when your content is published.
 In this video, we show you how to use the built-in WordPress post scheduler to add a time to publish.

-- WordPress Categories & Tags – WordPress categories and tags are a way to add an organizational structure to your WordPress posts.
+- WordPress Categories & Tags – WordPress categories and tags can add an organizational structure to your WordPress posts.
 This tutorial covers how to use categories and tags.

 - Creating a WordPress Page – Creating a WordPress page is very similar to creating a post.
 Just remember that pages are intended for static content, while posts are time-based.

-- Applying a WordPress Page Template – Some WordPress themes include page templates that change the way your pages are formatted on the frontend (the visible part of your website).
+- Applying a WordPress Page Template – Some WordPress themes include page templates that change how your pages are formatted on the front end (the visible part of your website).
 By using page templates, your WordPress theme can give you some flexibility for how your pages look and where certain page elements are located.

 - Creating a Custom Menu in WordPress – Not sure how to best use menus in your WordPress site?
 In this short video, we share some tips and tricks to get your site navigation up and running in no time.